Square Enix Stuffed a Google AI Into Dragon Quest Slimes

 The Dragon Quest slime is one of the most recognisable symbols in all of gaming.
-Thirty-nine years of goodwill, merchandise, and genuine affection from millions of players.
+Thirty-nine years of goodwill, merchandise, and affection from millions of players.
 Square Enix has decided the best use of that legacy is to hollow one out and fill it with Google Gemini.

 Announced at a press event over the weekend, Square Enix confirmed it is partnering with Google to add an AI-powered companion called "Chatty Slimey" to Dragon Quest X, the Japan-exclusive MMORPG that launched in 2012 and never made it west, not even after its offline conversion in 2022.
 Players will be able to chat with the bot via text or voice, and it will respond with AI-generated voice lines.
 According to Sankei, the AI also analyses what's happening on screen and may pipe up on its own when you defeat a powerful enemy or pick up a rare item.